mlwynne24/mlwynne24.github.io/index.md

 ---
 #### [London School of English - Key Performance Indicators](/pdf/LSE%20September%20Monthly%20KPIs%20Report.pdf)

 I worked closely with the senior management team at the London School of English to understand the Key Performance Indicators (KPIs) that drive their business.
-Over several months, I developed a comprehensive process for streamlining data from the company databases and creating a monthly report that is distributed to the board and senior management team.
+Over several months, I developed a comprehensive process for streamlining data from the company databases and creating a monthly report that is distributed to the board and senior management team each month.
 <br><br>
 Please click [here](/pdf/LSE%20September%20Monthly%20KPIs%20Report.pdf) to download the document for September.
 <br><br>